DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDateBox/1 Configuration/dateSerializationFormat.md

 Specifies the date-time value serialization format.
 Use it only if you do not specify the [value](/api-reference/10%20UI%20Widgets/dxDateBox/1%20Configuration/value.md '/Documentation/ApiReference/UI_Widgets/dxDateBox/Configuration/#value') at design time.

 ---
-Without a value, the widget cannot detect its format.
+Without a value, the UI component cannot detect its format.
 In this case, specify the **dateSerializationFormat** option that supports the following formats:

 - `"yyyy-MM-dd"` - a local date